pauljones0/pauljones0/README.md

 ![Daily XKCD Comic](https://raw.githubusercontent.com/pauljones0/pauljones0/main/.github/xkcd/XKCD_daily.png)

-*<!-- XKCD_ALT_TEXT_START -->This is the biggest breakthrough since astronomers noticed that the little crosshairs around red giant stars starting to burn helium are all the same size.<!-- XKCD_ALT_TEXT_END -->*
+*<!-- XKCD_ALT_TEXT_START -->Unfortunately, SawStart is one-use-only.
+Once started, the blade cannot be stopped, and must be replaced with a fresh blade while the running one is carefully disposed of.<!-- XKCD_ALT_TEXT_END -->*